 What is Kitten Season?

-"Kitten Season" is the time of the year when animal shelters are overrun by kittens because birth rates are so high.
+"Kitten Season" is the time of the year when animal shelters become overrun with kittens.
 It starts with a few litters showing up in spring, but by summer they are pouring in.
-The numbers can be so great that it becomes an immediate challenge for shelter staff and rescue volunteers to care for them.
-Long term outcome—more homeless animals and we know what that means!
+This is due to cats not being spayed or neutered.
+The numbers of kittens during Kitten Season can be so great that it becomes an immediate challenge for shelter staff and rescue volunteers to care for the ones who are actually brought in for care.
+Many are not and this over-population cycle continues.
+Long-term outcome—more homeless animals!

 How does this happen?

-Many unaltered female cats come into heat by 4 months of age.
+Many unaltered female cats come into heat as young as 4 months of age.
 They start breeding when it starts getting warmer and give birth around spring.
-Cats can continue to breed, having one litter after another, between March to October, just before the cold weather arrives.
+Cats can continue to breed, and unaltered female cats often have one litter after another, between March to October, just before the cold weather arrives.

 What can I do to help kittens?